Get ready for summer

 As always, safety should be your first deck priority, so as long as you’re getting ready for spring, it’s a great time to make sure your deck is safe for kids, friends, and family this summer.
 Check out our blog on deck safety.

 Need more assistance?
-Stop in at JAY-K Lumber for expert advice on designing, building, and maintaining your deck, or start by asking an expert.
+Visit our Decking Department page, then stop by our store for expert advice on designing, building, and maintaining your deck, or start by asking an expert.